-Camp Forget-Me-Not is a free bereavement day camp for children ages 6-17 and their parents/guardians who have experienced a death.
+Camp Forget-Me-Not is a free bereavement day camp for children ages 6-17 and their families, including at least one parent/guardian who have experienced a death.
 Children do not need to have had a loved one served by Hospice of Stanly in order to participate in Camp Forget-Me-Not.

 The camp experience is designed to assist children in coping with death and loss while enjoying a variety of recreational activities.
 In addition to the exciting activities at camp, children have the opportunity to share their feelings through art, music, crafts and group discussions.

-Camp Forget-Me-Not is held in May each year.
+Camp Forget-Me-Not is held in April or May each year.

-For additional information about how Hospice of Stanly & the Uwharrie can provide grief support please contact: Janna Spurr or Michaele Conners at 704-983-4216, ext 133 or 112
+For additional information about how Hospice of Stanly & the Uwharrie can provide grief support please contact: Michaele Conners or Janna Spurr at 704-983-4216, ext 112 or 133.